 Through the efforts and support of hundreds of volunteers, the Museum purchased the Laundry/Dairy Building in December, 1991.
 In March, 1993, the Museum acquired the Stone Mill Building and the West Meadow Barn, the 18 acres of land surrounding them, and permanent title to the collection of Shaker artifacts.
 On September 1997 the Enfield Shaker Museum purchased the historic core of the village, including the famous Great Stone Dwelling.
 The negotiations to secure these buildings also resulted in the purchase of 1100 acres of Shaker fields, pastures and forest by the State of New Hampshire.
 These lands are now permanently protected from development with guaranteed public access for recreational purposes.

 The Enfield Shaker Museum offers year-round opportunities for families and individuals, including a full schedule of events, workshops, tours, exhibits, and craft demonstrations.
 Plan a visit to the Museum where you can view eight Shaker buildings on a self-guided tour, take in the exquisite sights and smells of our Shaker Gardens, watch skilled artisans demonstrate their traditional crafts, learn the story of the Enfield Shakers through exhibits of their furniture, tools, clothing, and historic photographs, and browse through the Shaker Store.
 Five Shaker buildings may also be viewed at the abutting Lasalette Shrine.

-The Museum is closed: on the following holidays: New Year's Day, Presidents' Day, Easter, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, Day after Thanksgiving, Christmas Eve, Christmas Day, and Day after Christmas.
+The Museum is closed: on the following holidays: New Year's Eve, New Year's Day, Presidents' Day, Easter, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, Day after Thanksgiving, Christmas Eve, Christmas Day, and Day after Christmas.